gorandalum/fluent-result/README.md

 #### `VoidResult<E>`

-The VoidResult-class may either be in success state without a value, or have an non-null error value.
+The VoidResult class may either be in success state without a value, or be in error state and have a non-null error value.

-##### Static factory methods:
+##### Static factory methods

 ###### `success()`